-"Erikson's theory consists of eight stages of development.
-Each stage is
+"Erikson's theory proposes eight stages of human development.

-characterized by a differ-ent conflict that must be resolved by the
+Each stage is characterized by a different conflict that must be resolved by the

-individual.
-When the environment makes new demands on peo-ple, the conflicts
+person.
+When the environment makes new demands on people, the conflicts

 arise.
 'The person is faced with a choice between two ways of coping with

 each crisis, an adaptive, or maladaptive way.